Guakio/Getting-and-Cleaning-Data-Course-Project/README.md

 ======================================

-I keep the names of the variables, only changing the lower cases and undesireble simbols, since I don't have any knowledge about the mesures taken in this experiment.
+I keep the names of the variables, only changing the Upper cases and undesireble simbols, since I don't have any knowledge about the mesures taken in this experiment.